-Gypsy moth activity in the state was low in 2004, and control activities were limited to trapping.
-No new infestations were reported.
+Gypsy moth activity in the state was moderate in 2005, and control activities were limited to spot spraying and trapping.
+Bt treatments were conducted on 83,000 acres in 8 counties.
 Dogwood anthracnose is a disease of cool, moist areas in the higher elevation forests of western N.C.
 It is currently found in 30 counties and is causing significant mortality to native dogwoods.
-Weather conditions favored anthracnose in 2004; checks of permanent impact plots revealed continuing native dogwood mortality.
+Weather conditions favored anthracnose in 2005; checks of permanent impact plots revealed continuing native dogwood mortality.
 No new occurrence counties were reported.